-Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.
+The Office of Community Living welcomes students to a new academic year at the University of San Francisco.

 One of the most exciting advantages of living on campus is the opportunity to establish relationships with people from many different backgrounds and parts of the world.
 Through living with others, students can learn more about themselves and gain the skills necessary to live successfully in a multicultural world.

 Students’ experiences on campus will be enhanced by their energy and enthusiasm.
 Living with others can be a difficult task.
 It takes consideration, patience, and a level of responsibility to keep a residence hall community functioning at its optimum level.
 An understanding of and respect for the rights and interests of others is key to making the residential experience meaningful for all who live in the halls.

 Residential Life staff is available to make students’ on-campus experiences as comfortable and enjoyable as possible.
 The following live-in staff provide direct service and support to residents.

 Residence Directors (RD)

 Full-time staff members with advanced degrees who are responsible for creating a safe, supportive, and educational environment for residence hall students.

 Graduate live- in students who assist the RDs in their responsibilities and in building community within the hall.

 Resident Advisors (RA)